Bananafruittaur/Bananafruittaur/README.md

 <div style="font-size: 40px; text-align: center; line-height: 1.1;">

-   You might also find me in the mountains, near bakery, or to the caves! (both serv 1 and 2)
+   You might also find me in the mountains, near and inside the bakery, or to the caves! (both serv 1 and 2.
+But i usually play in serv 2 for a reason.)

    I uhh love cats